vishnukumarkvs/notes/ccna.md

 - 10 base 2 - old - small cable than base 5
 - One way communication.
 MEaning only 1 device in network can talk at any given point of time
 - Terminatiors are necessary
-- breeak in linkage w
+- break in linkage will break whole network

+Now 10 base 2 and 5 are replaced with 1